 The Records of Heaven are NOT for Legal Accounting Purposes

-Does God keep records in order to execute retributive justice?
+Does God keep records in order to execute retributive justice; to get even or even the score?
 Scripture says no:

 “Doth not behave itself unseemly, seeketh not her own, is not easily provoked, thinketh no evil;” (1 Cor 13:5)